In Transit: The Route to Shangri-La Is Paved with Good Intentions

 “Please?” said the woman.

 It was a busy intersection, I didn’t see any reason to be worried, but I was aware that I had my own wallet in my jacket’s breast pocket and a stranger’s wallet in my front pants pocket.
-Since I was going to test a restaurant I also had my camera in a jacket pocket and my notebook in one hand.
+Since I was going to interview the head bartender at Shangri-La and test one of its restaurant I also had my camera in a jacket pocket and my notebook in one hand.

 I approached the three strangers cautiously, one hand against the breast pocket of my jacket and the other, holding the notebook, on the front pocket of my pants, as though trying to protect my virtue.